Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 When I first arrived in Sliema, my friend told me to keep my expectations low: “Don’t judge Malta until you see Valletta tomorrow.”

-I could see what he meant — Sliema didn’t look overtly appealing during our evening arrival.
+I could see what he meant — Sliema didn’t look overtly appealing during my evening arrival.
 Traffic raced along the water’s edge; the sidewalks were filled with kiosks.
 Pubs catered to middle-aged British tourists; high-rise condos lined the edge.

 It looked fine…but not special by any stretch.
 If anything, the condos and older population reminded me of the Maltese version of Revere Beach in Massachusetts.

 The best places, however, are the ones that take you by surprise — and I never would have guessed that it would only take me a few days for me to fall for Sliema.